aws-samples/aws-secure-environment-accelerator/README.md

 This summarizes the installation process, the full installation document can be found in the documentation section below.

-- Create a config.json (or config.yaml) file to represent your organizations requirements (PBMM sample provided)
+- Create a config.json (or config.yaml) file to represent your organizations requirements (several samples provided)
 - Create a Secrets Manager Secret which contains a GitHub token that provides access to the Accelerator code repo
 - Create a unique S3 input bucket and place your config.json and any additional custom config files in the bucket
-- Download and execute the latest installer CloudFormation template in your root accounts preferred 'primary' region
+- Download and execute the latest installer CloudFormation template in your root accounts preferred 'primary' / 'home' region
 - Wait for:
   - CloudFormation to deploy and start the Code Pipeline (~5 mins)
   - Code Pipeline to download the Accelerator codebase and install the Accelerator State Machine (~20 mins)
   - The Accelerator State Machine to finish execution (~1.5 hrs)
 - Perform required manual follow-up activities (configure AWS SSO, set firewall passwords, etc.)
 - When required:
-  - Use AWS Organizations to create new fully managed and guardrailed AWS accounts
+  - Use AWS Organizations to create new AWS accounts, which will automatically be guardrailed by the Accelerator
   - Update the config file in CodeCommit and run the Accelerator State Machine (~25 min) to:
     - deploy, configure and guardrail multiple accounts at the same time
     - change Accelerator configuration settings